-Have you heard Stream Smart partners in a recert interview on the local news or seen a news article in print or on social media regarding bacteria levels in Bear Creek and its tributaries?
-Every year, starting around Memorial Day, Creek Safety Watch monthly advisories are published by the Rogue Valley Council of Governments (RVCOG).
-These advisories provide information on elevated bacteria (E. coli) levels observed within the Bear Creek Watershed, potential causes for these elevated levels, and Stream Smart choices that we can make to limit the number of occurrences.
-As part of the public outreach for a regional monitoring program under the Clean Water Act, these advisories serve to keep the public safe and aware of water quality issues within the watershed.
-The monthly advisories are published until Labor Day, but bacteria levels in creeks are monitored al year.
+Have you heard Stream Smart partners in a recent interview on the local news or seen a news article in print or on social media regarding bacteria levels in Bear Creek and its tributaries?
+Every year, starting around Memorial Day, Creek Safety Watch monthly advisories are published by the Rogue Valley Council of Governments (RVCGG).
+These advisories provide information on alevated bacteria (E. col) levels observed within the Bear Creek Watershed, potential causes for these elevated levels, and Stream Smart choices that we can make to Rmit the number of occurrences.
+As part of the public safe and water of water quality issues writen the watershed.
+The monthly advisories are publicle until Labor Day, but bacteria levels in mere's are monitored all year.

-RVCDG collects and analyzes water quality samples from Bear Creek and its tributaries every month on behalf of the local communities (Ashland, Talent, Phoenia, Medford, Central Point, and Jackson/We) and Jackson County.
-When bacteria samples exceed water quality standards for contact recreation (e.g., wading and swimming), an advisory notice is sent to local media outlets and is posted online.
-Water contact recreation is a defined beneficial use for Bear Creek.
+RVEDIG collects and analyzes water quality samples from Bear Creek and its tributaries every month on behalf of the local communities (Ashland, Talent, Phoneia, Medford, Central Point, and Jackson-Rile) and Jackson Caruty.
+When bacteria samples exceed water quality standards for contact recreation (e.g., wading and swimming), an advisory notice is sent to local media outlets and its posted online.
+Water contact recreation is a defined beneficial use for Dear Creek.
 However, this use is not supported in all areas of the watershed during all times of the year.
-Residents are asked to use caution when in contact with any waterways, and especially to avoid ingestion (which may cause illness) and contact with open wounds (which may cause infection).
+Residents are asked to use caution when in contact with any waterways, and especially to avoid ingestion (which may cause Bless) and contact with open wounds which may cause infection.
 Very young children should be fully supervised when playing in or near the water to avoid swallowing the water.
-It is important to note that contact with any water body - creeks, rivers, lakes, or swimming pods - carries some level of risk.
+It is important to note that cleater with any water body - creeks, nivers, lakes, or swimming pools - carries some level of risk.